python/mypy/docs/source/command_line.rst

            with open("binary_file", "wb") as fp:
                fp.write(buf)

+       # Using --no-strict-bytes disables the following errors
-       f(bytearray(b""))  # error: Argument 1 to "f" has incompatible type "bytearray"; expected "bytes" f(memoryview(b""))  # error: Argument 1 to "f" has incompatible type "memoryview"; expected "bytes"
+       f(bytearray(b""))  # Argument 1 to "f" has incompatible type "bytearray"; expected "bytes" f(memoryview(b""))  # Argument 1 to "f" has incompatible type "memoryview"; expected "bytes"

-       # If `f` accepts any object that implements the buffer protocol, consider using:
+       # If `f` accepts any object that implements the buffer protocol,
+       # consider using Buffer instead:
        from collections.abc import Buffer  # "from typing_extensions" in Python 3.11 and earlier

        def f(buf: Buffer) -> None: